ericsalvi/interactive-rating-component/README.md

 ### Continued development

-This was my first Frontend Mentor submission where I used github from the start.
+This was my first Frontend Mentor submission where I used github from start to finish.
 Kept on working on branches and commiting those changes incrementally.
 I would like to make utilizaing github second nature going forward for all projects I work on.

 ## Author